 A cabin deep within the Black Warrior Forest was the weekend retreat and filled with these people from a different life than my own, which was a barefoot-county child.
 This aunt encouraged my imagination; planted the desire to write, a seedling waiting to sprout from the warm southern heart of a child.
-The harshness that shrouded my life would cause me to withdraw from most of my world; it fills the pages of my writing, the heartache, the abuse, and the denial from my mother.
+The harshness that shrouded my life would cause me to withdraw from most of the world; it fills the pages of my writing, the heartache, the abuse, and the denial from my mother.

-Today, I live in Southern Wisconsin…far from my southern roots, yet these roots and the people that made up my world in those long ago days continue to influence my writing.
+Today, I live in Southern Wisconsin…far from my southern roots, yet these roots and the people that made up my world in those long-ago days continue to influence my writing.
 I write and paint daily; my family lives close which is wonderful.
 I try to be mindful and live in the moment as I continue to blog the last chapter of my life.
 Elizabeth Ann Johnson-Murphree

 Books by author at Amazon.com and Barnes&Noble.com…